-Many established filmmakers made the best work of their careers this decade, but alongside them were a class of directors impressing the hell out of us with their first features.
+Many established filmmakers made the best work of their careers last decade, but alongside them were a class of directors impressing the hell out of us with their first features.
 As part of Flicks’ Best of the Decade coverage, here are the 20 best debuts, chosen by the writers at Flicks.

 20. mid90s – Jonah Hill